-Before the Supreme Court was established, the Chief Justice was a member of the Court of Appeal by virtue of office, but the permanent complement of the court comprised the President and six permanent members.
+Before the current Supreme Court was established, the Chief Justice was a member of the Court of Appeal by virtue of office, but the permanent complement of the court comprised the President and six permanent members.
+The number of permanent Court members has risen as the volume and complexity of litigation and appeals has increased.
 Today the court consists of the President and nine other judges.

-The Court of Appeal deals with civil and criminal appeals from matters heard in the High Court, and serious criminal charges from the district courts.
-Matters appealed to the High Court from district courts and certain tribunals can be taken to the Court of Appeal with leave, if a second appeal is warranted.
-The court may also grant leave to hear appeals against pre-trial rulings in criminal cases, and appeals on questions of law from the Employment Court.
+The Court of Appeal deals with civil and criminal appeals from matters heard in the High Court and serious criminal matters from the District Court.
+Matters appealed to the High Court from the District Court and certain tribunals can be appealed to the Court of Appeal with leave, if a second appeal is warranted.
+The Court may also grant leave to hear appeals against pre-trial rulings in criminal cases and on questions of law from the Employment Court.

-The judges of the Court of Appeal have seniority over all the judges of the High Court, except the Chief Justice and the other judges of the Supreme Court.
-The President of the Court of Appeal has seniority over the other Court of Appeal judges.
+The Judges of the Court of Appeal have seniority over all the judges of the High Court, except the Chief Justice and the other judges of the Supreme Court.
+The President of the Court of Appeal has seniority over other Court of Appeal Judges.
 Amongst themselves Court of Appeal judges have seniority according to the date of their appointment.
-Like all superior court judges (Supreme Court, Court of Appeal, High Court judges), Court of Appeal judges are also High Court judges.
+Court of Appeal judges are also High Court judges.

 - Spiller, New Zealand Court of Appeal 1958-1996: A History (2002)

-- Report of the Royal Commission on the Courts , 1978
+- Report of the Royal Commission on Courts , 1978